Visiting research students

 Visiting Research Students are graduate students at other recognized institutions who come to Memorial University to conduct research under the supervision of a Memorial University faculty member.

 To apply for admission as a Visiting Research Student, the form below must be completed and submitted to the appropriate academic unit accompanied by: 1) a letter from the home institution verifying graduate student status, and 2) a letter from a Memorial University faculty member confirming the duration of visit and commitment to supervise the student during that visit.
-Once an academic unit provides the School of Graduate Studies with a recommendation to admit, then a Visiting Research Student will be sent an admission letter by SGS confirming admission to a “non-degree” program.
+Once an academic unit provides the School of Graduate Studies with the visiting student application form, the two letters plus a program of study form recommending admission, then a Visiting Research Student will be sent an admission letter by SGS confirming admission to a "non-degree" program.

 Application (Visiting Research Student)

 All Visiting Research Students are required to register for GRAD 9900 through a Course Change form upon arrival, and for every semester they are at Memorial.
 Visiting Research Students who require a study permit to enter and study in Canada must submit their study permit along with their completed Course Change form (which they may obtain through their departmental general office) to the School of Graduate Studies in order to register.
 Please ensure that you obtain a study permit if required.
 As Visiting Research Students are not considered to be employed, a work permit will not enable you to register at Memorial.